 Rather than a god that is in charge of rivers, for instance, the belief is that the god IS the river.
 Rather than ancestors that watch benevolently from some undefinable place that may or may not exist, ancestors are here on earth, in the form of certain animals, objects, and places.

 For example, you may be familiar with the Mo’ai, the monolithic human figures carved by the Rapa Nui people on Easter Island.

 While from a Western viewpoint these are representations of ancestors carved into the rock and placed in positions of power around the island, to the Rapa Nui these are the ancestors themselves – when their human forms were exhausted, the spirits passed into these carvings.

 This makes it particularly heart-wrenching when we think about how so many of these and other “artifacts” have been stolen to be displayed in Western museums.
 The belief is that, so far away from their homeland and kept behind glass, their spirits will diminish and fade away.

 In animism, there is a belief in something called a Spirit of Place.
 Essentially what this means is that everywhere you go there is a prevailing spirit, or spirits, who guard and watch over the place.
 You may also hear the term Genius loci, which means the same thing.

-A Spirit of Place can be an animal, a supernatural creature, or a particularly prominent landmark like a creek, an ancient tree, or even something as large as a mountain.
 These are not relegated strictly to natural spaces.
 If the animistic belief is that everything has a spirit, then urban landscapes can have Genius loci as well.